hackclub/hackclub/workshops/python_turtle/README.md

 left(90)
 forward(50)
 ```

-What does the code at the beginning of our program do:
+Here's how that code works:

-from turtle import * :- tells Python we want  to use the turtle library, a collection of code we can use to draw on the screen.
+- `from turtle import *` tells Python we want to use the `turtle` library, a collection of code we can use to draw on the screen.
 Using a library means we can save time.

-speed() :- sets the speed of the turtle, it take a value between 1 and 11.
-11 is the fastest, 1 is the slowest.
+- `speed()` sets the speed of the turtle, it take a value between 1 and 11 (11 is the fastest, 1 is the slowest).

-shape() :- we are using the "turtle" shape, but it can also take the values "arrow","cicle","square","triangle" or "classic".
+- `shape()` we are using the "turtle" shape, but it can also take the values "arrow", "cicle", "square", "triangle" or "classic".

 ```python
 from turtle import *